manor-born

-Manor Born – Omni-roast Costa Rica
+Manor Born – Costa Rica – Espresso & Filter

 A smooth, velvety coffee layered with milk chocolate and golden toffee, like a sticky pudding in a cup.
 Inside, you’ll find soft hints of marshmallow and sweet marzipan.
 As a small latte, it softens into a biscuit-like treat.
 Works beautifully as espresso or filter.